bcan13/tcg-scraper/README.md

 If you want to change the subject or body template in the future, simply locate the `templates/subject.txt` file or the `templates/cold_outreach.txt` file and edit it.

 ## Extra Details

+You may have to solve a Wellfound CAPTCHA at the very beginning of the script, but this will only happen once.

+You also need to sign into Apollo manually for the script to work.

 For more details on this project, including the technology stack and its complete workflow, please visit [**this slideshow**](https://www.canva.com/design/DAGhNtRsvOs/jc7-e9yuTXpoTSUeQp9Rzg/edit?utm_content=DAGhNtRsvOs&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).